alttester/AltTester-Unity-SDK/Docs/source/pages/faq-troubleshooting.md

         using System.Collections;
         using System.Collections.Generic;
         using System.Linq;
-        using Altom.AltDriver;
+        using AltTester.AltTesterUnitySDK.Driver;
-        using Altom.AltTester;
+        using AltTester.AltTesterUnitySDK;
-        using Altom.AltTester.AltTesterUnitySDK.InputModule;
+        using AltTester.AltTesterUnitySDK.InputModule;
         using UnityEngine;
         using UnityEngine.EventSystems;
         // using UnityEngine.InputSystem.UI;